 Vehicles (company cars, trucks, forklifts, etc.)

-Although the list above comprises examples of fixed assets, they aren’t necessarily universal to all companies.
+Although the list above consists of examples of fixed assets, they aren’t necessarily universal to all companies.
 In other words, what is a fixed asset to one company may not be considered a fixed asset to another.

 For example, a delivery company would classify the vehicles it owns as fixed assets.
 However, a company that manufactures vehicles would classify the same vehicles as inventory.
-Therefore, consider the nature of a company’s business when determining fixed assets.
+Therefore, consider the nature of a company’s business when classifying fixed assets.

 Relevance to Financial Statements

 A fixed asset has certain implications on a company’s financial statements:

 A fixed asset is capitalized.
 When a company purchases a fixed asset, they record the cost as an asset on the balance sheet instead of expensing it onto the income statement.
 Due to the nature of fixed assets being used in the company’s operations to generate revenue, the fixed asset is initially capitalized on the balance sheet and then gradually depreciated over its useful life.
 A fixed asset shows up as property, plant, and equipment (a non-current asset) on a company’s balance sheet.

 For example, a company that purchases a printer for $1,000 would record an asset on its balance sheet for $1,000.
 Over its useful life, the printer would gradually decapitalize itself from the balance sheet.

-With the exception of land, fixed assets face depreciation.
+With the exception of land, fixed assets are depreciated.
 This is to reflect the wear and tear from using the fixed asset in the company’s operations.
 Depreciation shows up on the income statement and reduces the company’s net income.

-For example, a company that purchases a printer for $1,000 with a useful life of 10 years and a $0 residual value would record depreciation of $100 on its income statement yearly.
+For example, a company that purchases a printer for $1,000 with a useful life of 10 years and a $0 residual value would record depreciation of $100 on its income statement annually.